 - Tell us which skills are most important in your field.
 We use a combination of Burning Glass labor market data and your insight to ensure students have the most up-to-date picture of skills they need to succeed.

 Attend one of Merrimack’s Internship & Career Fairs hosted twice per year (fall and spring).
 The Fair is the best place for you to connect with skilled students actively searching for internships, co-ops, and full-time opportunities.
-For our virtual fair, you will use the Handshake platform to connect with candidates in 1:1 video chats, group sessions with up to 50 participants, or a combination of the two methods.

 You can also connect directly with students anytime through Handshake!
 Check out Handshake’s support articles on the recently enhanced employer experience.
 Additional support is available from our team through emailing email@example.com.